salvacarrion/autonmt/docs/guide/training/validation-checkpoints.md

     point `monitor` at it and checkpoint on translation quality directly — at the cost of decoding during validation.

+!!! tip "Average several checkpoints for a free BLEU bump"
+    Averaging the weights of the last few checkpoints often gains 0.5–2 BLEU over the single best one, at no extra training cost ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)).
+    AutoNMT ships `average_checkpoints` (in `autonmt.utils.checkpoint_avg`) for exactly this —
+    point it at the `.pt` files in the run's `checkpoints/` folder and load the averaged result like any other checkpoint.

 ---

 Next, the knob with the biggest effect on training *throughput*: